thefrontside/bigtest/website/docs/interactors/6-write-your-own.md

 Locators, filters, and actions are optional when creating your own interactor.
 While the locator for the predefined `TextField` interactor uses the `innerText` of the associated label, the example above has its locator configured as `element.placeholder`.
 This is just to demonstrate that you can set the properties of locators to anything that suits your needs.
 If you create an interactor without a locator, it would by default use the `innerText` value for its locator.

 :::note
-`fillIn` is a function exported by `bigtest`.
+`fillIn` is a function exported by `@interactors/html`.
 See the implementation [here](https://github.com/thefrontside/interactors/blob/main/packages/html/src/fill-in.ts#L63-L76).
 You can use any of the predefined functions or implement your own.
 :::

 :::note Cypress